zhullyb/monyhar/monyhar/docs/cr_respect.md

 Please don't leave the reviewee waiting for a long time, keeping in mind timezones and different working hours.
 If you cannot get to a review within ~24h, please leave a short comment on the CL saying so (and when you can).
 And if you missed that window, please be courteous if the reviewee IMs you a reminder.

-If you will be on vacation or otherwise OOO for more than a few days, please set your nickname in the Chromium code review tool to indicate this (e.g. adding '(OOO until <date>)').
+If you will be on vacation or otherwise OOO for more than a few days, please set your nickname in the Monyhar code review tool to indicate this (e.g. adding '(OOO until <date>)').
 Remember that not everyone sending you code reviews can see your calendar!

 #### Mention the positives